 Show Up for a Group Presentation

 I’ve learned that to show up with command in a group presentation, the team has to meet up, build the presentation together, assign clear-cut roles, and practice together.
 For an audience to follow and enjoy a group presentation, it must be fluid and seamless.

 12 Steps to Giving a Powerful Group Presentation

 - Team commitment.
-Sit down as a team and decide how much energy you’re going to commit to nailing this presentation.
-Schedule time to build the presentation and do at least three dry-runs.
+Sit down as a team and decide how much energy you’re going to commit to nailing this group presentation.
+Be sure to schedule time to build the presentation and do at least three dry-runs.

 - Presentation Leader.
 Choose an “emcee” to deliver a strong open, introduce members of the team, moderate Q&A, and close with energy.
-This provides continuity.
+If you choose one presentation leader, this will provide continuity.

 - Opening.
 Agree on the first minute of the presentation as a team.
 If you are going to engage the audience, it will be easier by saying something compelling in the first minute.

 - Key Points.
 Layout the content that supports your core message.
 Don’t be tempted to unpack everything about the project.
 Consider what the audience wants to know.
-Organize into 2-4 focus areas.
+From there, organize your group presentation into 2-4 focus areas.

 - Assign Key Point Speakers.
 It should be easy to agree on who is qualified to cover each of the supporting focus areas.
 Don’t change speakers more than necessary.
-The presentation will seem choppy.
+If you do this, the presentation will seem choppy.

-- Slides.
+- Presentation Slides.
 Have one teammate prepare a minimum number of slides.
-Coach your teammates to know their portion well so they can connect with the audience without having to stare at their slides.
+Remember, coach your teammates to know their portion well so they can connect with the audience without having to stare at their slides.
 Use color charts and beautiful photographs.
 If your slides look like eye charts, you will lose the audience every time.